escaladesports/synapse/README.md

 - matchMinimum as option
 - Batch limit option
 - Add weight to page titles
-- Remove tabs and whitespace from templates in production
 - Minimum # of batches to search before giving up